mollie/mollie-api-php/README.md

 retrieve the list of issuers (banks) that support iDEAL and have your customer pick the issuer he/she wants to use for the payment.

-Retrieve the IDEAL method and include the issuers
+Retrieve the iDEAL method and include the issuers

 ```php
 $method = $mollie->methods->get(\Mollie\Api\Types\PaymentMethod::IDEAL, ["include" => "issuers"]);